Marwanmhks/Autosar/readme.md

 and level of abstraction.

 # Description
-The proect is comprised of three TivaC MCUs.
+The project is comprised of three TivaC MCUs.
 Each one of them representing an ECU and all of them communicating via a CAN bus.
 ECU 1 should send commands two the other and they respectively should perform certain tasks based on these commands.
 The tasks are controlled by a state machine which represents the changing of a state based on the change of the LED color.
 The